university-of-york/ds-devtool-setEnvVars/README.md

 ### In the workflow.yml

-1. Use the checked out action in your worflow:
+1. Use the checked out action in your workflow:

         - name: Set staging env vars
           uses: university-of-york/ds-devtool-setEnvVars@v1